cyle/cylenet/docs/ctp-spec.md

 # CTP Specification

 This is the baseline specification for CTP (Cyle Transfer Protocol) requests and responses.

-CTP is based heavily on HTTP, but made specifically incompatible.
+CTP is based heavily on HTTP, but made _specifically incompatible_.

 ## Requests